rpapallas/of_scripts/keyproject/README.md

 # "Tag" some projects as key projects and show them in a custom perspective

 **Idea:** select a few key projects to focus on and create a custom “Key Projects” perspective to display only those.
+You may want to focus on few projects for a month or a week.

 **Solution:** currently, there isn’t a straightforward method to achieve this with custom perspectives.
 However, another user suggested an interesting workaround: adding an emoji to the project name and then filtering projects by searching for that emoji.
 This script automates the process of toggling the emoji from a project name, making it easy to manage your key projects.
 It also works with multiple projects selected.